 Information sharing is guided by the following principles.
-The information is:

-- necessary and proportionate
+- · necessary and proportionate

 - relevant

 - adequate

 - accurate

 - timely

 - secure

 Fears about sharing information cannot be allowed to stand in the way of the need to promote the welfare and protect the safety of children.